EmmyVoita/EmmyVoita.github.io/about.markdown

 I'm Emmy Voita, a computer science graduate from Grand Canyon University with an emphasis in game and simulation, and a self-taught technical artist focused on graphics programming and real-time rendering.
-Though my academic program included limited game development coursework, it helped shape my problem-solving skills and deepened my interest in the field.

-My journey into technical art began with early Unity projects, where I inevitably had to learn shaders since game development requires a multidisciplinary skill set.
-To date, I’ve accumulated a couple thousand hours in Unity through both academic and personal projects.
-You can find my projects on this site and on [GitHub](https://github.com/EmmyVoita).
+My experience with technical art started with early Unity projects where I had to learn shaders, since game development requires a multidisciplinary skill set.
+Though my academic program included limited game development coursework, it helped shape my problem-solving skills to learn what I know on my own.
+To date, I have accumulated a couple thousand hours in Unity through both academic and personal projects.
+You can find my projects on this site and on my [GitHub](https://github.com/EmmyVoita).

 <!--